 You should consider taking courses that are tested on the bar exam of the state in which you plan to apply for a license to practice law.
 See the following two documents to help you decide on courses.

 We encourage you to complete these two exercises so that you know how you are situated to sit for your Bar Exam.
-You may make in individual one-on-one appointment to discuss your completed exercises.
+Please feel free to make an individual one-on-one appointment to discuss your completed exercises, as well as discuss future plans.

 You may also want to visit the "Planning Your Academic Program" UW Law website.